 According to the National Highway Traffic Safety Administration, in 2009, there were 5,474 people killed in crashes involving distracted driving, and an estimated 448,000 people injured.
 Distracted driving includes any type of activity that takes your focus away from driving and the road ahead of and around you.
 Common types of distracted driving include:

 - Adjusting a radio, CD player or MP3 player

 - Reading, including maps

 Ohio cell phone and texting laws

 In many states, the use of cell phones while driving is now illegal or limited.
-However, Ohio has no laws against cell phone use or texting while driving.
+However, in Cleveland and across Ohio we have no laws against cell phone use or texting while driving.
 Although texting while driving is not illegal, a driver who causes an accident because he or she was texting instead of watching the road may be held liable for any injuries or property damages caused.

-Contact a Cleveland auto accident lawyer at NRS today
+Contact an experienced auto accident lawyer at NRS today

 An accident caused by a distracted driver can be devastating, but by following these important steps after a car accident, you can maximize the chances that your case will be successful.
 If you have been injured or have lost a loved one in a car accident caused by a distracted driver, speak to a lawyer at NRS right away.
 Our attorneys have the experience you need to get the results you deserve and are entitled to by law.
 Call us toll-free at 1.855.GOT.HURT (1.855.468.4878) or contact us by filling out our No-Risk Consultation form.